kikani-parth/Stock_Tracker/README.md

 # Stock_Tracker
-The Stock Tracker function can track stock entries of the user.

 **Note:** In the following “database” means a data structure (array, linked list, etc.) in the memory that contains the data.